OpenNebula/addon-lxdone/Setup.md

 ```

 #### Note
-> A pull request was made to add this functionality to OpenNebula's official Network Driver.
+> A pull request was made to OpenNebula's official Network Driver to add this functionality by default.

 <a name="142-enable-lxd"></a>
 ### 1.2.2 Enable LXD